01 — POWER ISSUE

 As a magazine, NEBEL seeks to depict diverse and contemporary discourses, make experiences visible, and encourage sustained debates that may then lead to further interactions.

 Inspired by Virginia Woolf, the magazine's title refers to an anecdote in her essay »A Room Of One's Own« from 1929.
-Woolf's fictional first-person narrator reads through the headlines of a newspaper and realizes that the domination of patriarchy cannot be overlooked; that it seems to control everything — except for one thing: the fog in the weather report. (»Nebel« is german for »fog«)
+Woolf's fictional first-person narrator reads through the headlines of a newspaper and realizes that the domination of patriarchy cannot be overlooked; that it seems to control everything — except for one thing: the fog in the weather report. (»Nebel« is german for »fog«) The Magazine takes up this fog and wants to remind us to embrace our blurry vision and to accept ambiguity.

 The first issue is about »power« in different contexts.